OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:gaussian}
 $$

 The Gaussian model is characterized by a very smooth rise from the origin, with the semivariogram approaching the sill gradually.
-This model is appropriate for processes that are highly regular and differentiable, such as temperature or pressure fields.[^cressie]
+This model is appropriate for processes that are highly regular and differentiable, such as temperature or pressure fields. {cite:p}`chiles_geostatistics_2012`

 ---